 Unfortunately, yes.
 For that reason, it is critical to keep her indoors and separate from any whole males in the house.
 Once the mother cat starts to wean the kittens, she should be spayed to prevent further litters.
 In addition, the kittens should be spayed/neutered, whether kept in the original home or placed for adoption.

 Generally speaking, pregnant cats can safely be spayed, although veterinarians differ about some of the factors involved.

 At What Age Can a Cat Become Pregnant?

-Although female cats generally mature sexually anywhere from five to twelve months, it is not unusual for a cat to start the estrus cycle as early as four months.
+Although female cats generally mature sexually by six months, it is not unusual for a cat to start the estrous cycle as early as four months.
 If she is allowed to become pregnant at this age, the result will literally be a case of a kitten birthing kittens, dangerous to both the mother and the kittens.
 Many veterinarians are now practicing early spay and neuter to prevent tragedies of this sort.

 If this article seems to be a thinly disguised spay and neuter message, it is intentional.
 Spaying your female cat will not only help the overpopulation problem but will make her a happier and healthier pet in the long term.